 Help with stress and worry

 Constant money concerns can sometimes leave you feeling distressed and worried about your mental wellbeing.
 If you are in this situation, there are local organisations with years of experience supporting people in such circumstances who can help you.
-Contact them before matters reach crisis point.
+Contact them before matters reach a crisis point.

 Mind BLMK Ampthill

 Telephone: 07707 253511